Skip to main content

 To get answers to your questions without having to wait, ask Myelo® anytime 24/7 at myeloma.org.
 This generative AI assistant is designed to help you find the right resources.

-Use the hyperlinks and web addresses included in this publication for quick access to resources from the IMF.
+Use the hyperlinks and web addresses included in this publication for quick access to a variety of resources.
 Sign up at subscribe.myeloma.org for our quarterly journal Myeloma Today and weekly e-newsletter Myeloma Minute, as well as alerts about IMF news, events, and actions.

-The International Myeloma Foundation (IMF) is the global leader in myeloma.
-Our mission is to improve the quality of life of myeloma patients while working toward prevention and a cure.
-Since 1990, the IMF has been serving the myeloma community through the following four pillars:
+Founded in 1990, the International Myeloma Foundation (IMF) is the world’s leading organization dedicated to multiple myeloma.
+The IMF is steadfast in its mission: improving the quality of life of myeloma patients while working toward prevention and a cure.

 Turn static files into dynamic content formats.